cnctem/openharmony-flutter/README.en.md

     ```

 14. If `flutter pub cache clean` is executed normally, `flutter clean` will report an error.
 If update command is executed according to the error message, it has no effect。
-    1. Solution：To avoid this problem, comment out the configuration in the build.json5 file。
+    1. Solution：To avoid this problem, comment out the configuration in the build.json5 file： "modules":[{ //The first object of the array is reserved }, { //The rest of the objects need comments }]
     2. Error message:
     ```
      #Parse ohos module. json5 error: Exception: Can not found module.json5 at